January 31, 2017

 Furthermore, together with the investment boutique AHP Capital Management GmbH, the bank has established the innovative fixed income fund, Mayence Fair Value Bond Fund.
 It is managed using a quantitative system that compares the market price for credit risk with the fair risk price.
 North Channel Bank has assumed the asset management function and AHP the fund advisor position.

-Here you can read the entire guest article in Profi Invest magazine.
+Here you can read the full guest article in an issue of Profi Invest